 Kyle counts too when he's not a regular woobie, seeing how much crap he's been put up with from just about everyone in the show, especially Cartman.

 Nausea Fuel: The opening scene in "Mr. Garrison's Fancy New Vagina".
 Right before Mr. Garrison's operation begins, the doctor says, "I think if more people could just see a sex-change operation, they would know how perfectly natural it is."
-That tells you right there that Discretion Shots are not coming anytime soon.
+That tells you right there that Discretion Shots will not be used at all.
 The rest of the sequence has the process described — and shown — in detail, complete with Art Shifts to live action.

-The "creamy goo" (not to be confused with Rob Rheiner's "precious goo") from "Sarcastiball".
-It's Butters' ejaculate.
-Which he bottles and saves in his closet.
-And everyone drinks it!
+The "creamy goo" from "Sarcastaball".
+It's Butters' ejaculate, which he bottles and saves in his closet — and everyone drinks it!

 Portmanteau Couple Name: Style (Stan/Kyle), Creek (Craig/Tweek), Kyman (Kyle/Cartman), K2 (Kyle/Kenny), Crenny (Craig/Kenny), Bunny (Butters/Kenny), Candy (Cartman/Wendy) and many, many more.

 The Problem with Licensed Games: All video games thus far based on the series have been met with, shall we say, less-than-stellar reception.
 However, the upcoming South Park RPG for Xbox360 and PlayStation 3 (the first retail home console South Park game since the PS1 era) may yet buck this trend, given the involvement of respectable developer Obsidian Entertainment, relatively generous development time, and extensive supervision from Trey and Matt.